 I realized, dread washing over me, that I had no idea what questions I would be asked during the television interview, I couldn’t remember any talking points, and, stupidly, I hadn’t taken the time to practice.

 Heather patted foundation onto my face.

 It was bright orange.

 I have green eyes and a high forehead.
 I looked like an Oompa-Loompa.

 “We’ll lighten that up, don’t you worry,” she drawled when she saw me startle as I looked in the mirror.

-Half an hour and $33 later, I was driving to KOBI TV Channel 5 in Medford.
+Half an hour and $33 later, I was driving to KOBI TV Channel 5 in Medford for the television interview.

 The dreary gray sky matched my mood.

-“Prepare for the calm before the calm,” is my friend Virginia’s favorite advice about pre-publication jitters.
+“Prepare for the calm before the calm,” is my colleague Virginia Morell‘s favorite advice about pre-publication jitters.
 Every writer expects, hopes for, and is petrified about a publicity storm.
 But for most writers, with so many books being published every day, all we get is … silence.

 “I look like a cheap whore,” I told Christine.
 “The lady put way too much makeup on my face.”